Updated: Jan 8

 While taxation is not slavery in most cases, it is also not theft.
-A thief uses force to take what you own.
-They do not answer to you, they do not do anything on your behalf.
+A thief uses force to take what others own.
+They do not answer to their targets, they do not do anything on their behalf.
 They simply take and leave, for themselves and nobody else.
-You have no prior agreement with the thief about what they will take from you, and typically thieves have done nothing for you in the past.

 The government uses power to take taxes.
-They answer to us through the representative you elect, and through many other forms of civic engagement that we can choose.
-By remaining in the USA, we implicitly agree to the social contract – the US Constitution, which forms our government and obligates it to defend our liberties when the use of liberties by others steps on our own.
+They answer to us through the representatives we elect, and through many other forms of civic engagement that we can choose.
+By remaining in the USA, we implicitly agree to the social contract – the US Constitution, which forms our government and obligates it to defend our liberties when the use of liberties by others steps upon our own.
 It requires financing to do that job.

-The government is also obligated to use taxes for other people, in ways that we had a chance to direct with our civic participation.
-Using power exchange, the government has erected order and state-controlled resources that we take advantage of without having to ask, in many cases.
-The soldier abroad, securing global trade markets for our business and consumption, does the job without our asking him directly.
+The government is also obligated to use taxes for us, in ways that we can influence with our civic participation.
+We often take advantage of those state-controlled resources without having to ask, in many cases.
+For instance, the soldier abroad, secures global trade markets for our businesses and consumption, and he does the job without our asking him directly.